astamm/riot/cran-comments.md

 This is a resubmission.
 In this version I have:

 * Tweaked some VTK source files in which `#include <limits>` was missing but required on some platforms.
+* Tweaked some VTK source files to avoid array bounds checks.

 ## Test environments
 * local macOS R installation, R 4.1.2